Updated on 23 July 2026

 Social network which allows users to publish and share content without being dependent on a single company.

-It focuses on freedom of expression, transparent moderation and user control of data.Blue whale challenge
+It focuses on freedom of expression, transparent moderation and user control of data.Bluepill

 The Blue Challenge or the blue whale challenge, is an ancient challenge originating in Russia and mostly played out on Facebook.
 It takes place under the guidance of a tutor who proposes a challenge to the participant each day, the last of which is to kill oneself.
 Legend has it that if the participant abandons the challenge along the way, the tutor will come in person to end the participant's life.

-The creator of this challenge was arrested in 2016.Body count
+The creator of this challenge was arrested in 2016.Blur

 An informal term often used by young people to describe the number of people with whom someone has had sexual relations.